saurabhsingh99100/Thunderbolt16/README.md

 # Thunderbolt16
 Thunderbolt16 is a 16-Bit non piplined RISC processor, which runs on a 32-bit Instruction set Architecture.
+The design was simulated on Logisim-Evolution 4.0.1 & assembler programmed in python 2.7

 ![circuit diagram](tb16.jpg)

 it supports 64KB of address space and Dedicate IO instructions.